swaponline/MultiCurrencyWallet/docs/promo/defi_pulse.md

 - https://medium.com/swaponline/technical-audit-of-swap-core-is-finished-successfully-65a67bc5f58a

-# Please list the chain(s) your project is built on.
+# Please list the chain(s) your project is built on

 (We are in the process of considering which chains we will support.
 If your chain is not yet supported, we appreciate your patience)

 - Ethereum
 - Binance smart chain